Koredotcom/docs/docs/xo/automation/intelligence/sub-intents-and-follow-up-intents.md

 1. Open the dialog task whose settings you want to customize.
 2. On the top-right of the Dialog Builder, click the **more** options icon and then click **Dialog Settings**.
-3. The Follow-up Task sections shows the following options:
+3. The **Follow-up Task** section shows the following options:
 <img src="../images/follow-up-task.png" alt="follow up task" title="follow up task" style="border: 1px solid gray; zoom:75%;">

-  * **Yes**, at the end of this dialog ask the user to select and perform a task from the _Follow-up task_ list: Select this option to show all the unattended intents to the user at the end of the dialog.
-To customize the message sent to the user, click **Manager Response** next to the option.
+<ul><li><b>Yes</b>, at the end of this dialog ask the user to select and perform a task from the <i>Follow-up task</i> list: Select this option to show all the unattended intents to the user at the end of the dialog.
+To customize the message sent to the user, click <b>Manager Response</b> next to the option.</li>
-  * **No**, the _Follow-up task_ list is handled as part of the node connections: This is the default option.
+<li><b>No</b>, the <i>Follow-up task</i> list is handled as part of the node connections: This is the default option.
 If this option is active, the VA does not present the Follow-up intents to the users at the end of the dialog.
-However, a developer can access this using the _FollowupIntents_ array.
+However, a developer can access this using the <i>FollowupIntents</i> array.</li></ul>